nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 ## Introduction

 The code is structured in six stages as shown in the figure below.
-Each stage is briefly explained along this Readme file.
+The approach to each stage is briefly explained along this Readme file.

 <p align="center">
   <img src = "Algorithm.png" height = "75%" width = "75%">